 I am an instructor of sociology at DePaul University, where I teach classes in research design, political sociology, collective action and social movements, sociology of media, and public policy and politics.

-My research has been funded by the National Science Foundation and the Fulbright Program and appears in academic journals like Sociological Forum and Social Movement Studies, as well as in edited volumes like The Oxford Handbook of American Political Development.
+My research has been funded by the National Science Foundation and the Fulbright Program and appears in academic journals like Mobilization, Sociological Forum, and Social Movement Studies, as well as in edited volumes like The Oxford Handbook of American Political Development.